-- Support ongoing efforts to mitigate for the effects of development and operation of the FCRPS on fish and wildlife in the mainstem Columbia River and its tributaries pursuant to the Northwest Power Act. - Support conservation of ESA-listed species considered in the 2020 ESA consultations with National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS) on the operations and maintenance of the Columbia River System (CRS). - Assist in carrying out commitments in the 2008 Columbia Basin Fish Accords Memorandum of Agreements (Accords) that were reaffirmed in the subsequent amendments to the Columbia River Fish Accord Extension Agreement with CTUIR and others. - Minimize adverse impacts to the human environment, avoid jeopardizing the continued existence of ESA-listed species, and avoid adverse modification or destruction of designated critical habitat.
+- Support ongoing efforts to mitigate for the effects of development and operation of the FCRPS on fish and wildlife in the mainstem Columbia River and its tributaries pursuant to the Northwest Power Act. - Support conservation of ESA-listed species considered in the 2020 ESA consultations with National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS) on the operations and maintenance of the Columbia River System (CRS). - Assist in carrying out commitments to CTUIR in the 2008 Columbia Basin Fish Accords Memorandum of Agreements (Accords), as amended. - Minimize adverse impacts to the human environment, avoid jeopardizing the continued existence of ESA-listed species, and avoid adverse modification or destruction of designated critical habitat.